mortolian/rsync-remote-backup/README.md

 This is a very simple tool which facilitates the automated backup of a linux or unix source path to a local path using rsync.

+## Roadmap

+- Combine all configurations into one JSON file.
+- Upgrade the code to be compatible with Python3.
+- Create a Make file or something of the sort to handle simple execution.
+- Rework the wording and colours of the application
+- Choose between a password and SSH Public Key setup

 ## Requirements

 You will require Python 3.9.x to run this application.
 It has not been tested